For daily wit & wisdom, sign up for the Almanac newsletter.

 The month of December originally consisted of 30 days.
 After January and February were added to the calendar (around 700 BCE), December was shortened to 29 days.
 Then, two days were added to December in the subsequent Julian calendar, making it 31 days long.

-December 8 is Bodhi Day in the Buddist calendar, celebrating Buddha’s enlightenment; it’s celebrated in a way that’s similar to how Christians celebrate Christmas to honor Jesus Christ.
+December 8 is Bodhi Day in the Buddhist calendar, celebrating Buddha’s enlightenment; it’s celebrated in a way that’s similar to how Christians celebrate Christmas to honor Jesus Christ.

 December 13 is St. Lucia’s Day, which has long been associated with festivals of light.
 Before the Gregorian calendar reform in 1752, her feast day occurred on the shortest day of the year (hence the saying “Lucy light, Lucy light, shortest day and longest night”).

-December 21 is the Winter Solstice—the astronomical day when the Earth is farthest away from the Sun.
+December 21 is the Winter Solstice—the astronomical day when the hemisphere is tilted as far away from the Sun as possible.
 Starting in ancient times, people celebrated the rebirth of the Sun event through Yule.

 The month of December brings the winter solstice in the Northern Hemisphere.
 This is the shortest day of the year (the day with the least amount of daylight).